theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

 However, in similar examples, using the `function`-keyword style will *not* result in the resulting type errors being reported for the error.
 That's because if the compiler can't figure out the type of `this` it uses `any` as its type.

-Exceptions: For HTML or jQuery event handlers, the "this" object will be the event.
+Exceptions: For HTML or jQuery event handlers, the "this" object will be the HTML element.
 One should use the `function` keyword.
 For example

 ~~~~typescript
 inputs.keyup(function (e) {